As a supplier, you could be wasting time with manual processes. Here are 5 important signs it's time to switch to an automated invoice system.

 Your suppliers have to deal with shrink reconciliation, yet may end up with financial mistakes without properly communicating with you.
 The best software lets them find all the details they need, including driver and route detail to pin down when inventory shrink irregularities may be occurring.

 Having this insight helps track what really happened to your inventory and whether something going missing was deliberate or an honest mistake.
-With theft reportedly being the biggest cause of shrinkage, both you and your supplier can pinpoint the root cause.
+With theft reportedly being the biggest cause of shrinkage, both you and your supplier can pinpoint the root cause and formulate a shrink reduction strategy for the path forward.
 This ultimately prevents any blame games or accusations with no actual evidence.

 When the time comes to settle any shrink arrangements between the retailer and supplier, having transparent reporting of shrink liability is essential.
 A platform that can reconcile shrink liability based on agreed upon terms can help to streamline the settlement process, while also providing the means to research any outliers that may skew the settlement itself.